Avalanche Hazard Scale

-Triggering is very probable even from low additional loads, particularly on the indicated steep slopes.
+3 (CONSIDERABLE) Triggering is very probable even from low additional loads, particularly on the indicated steep slopes.
 On some steeper slopes, medium or even fairly large spontaneous avalanches may occur.
-On most steep slopes the snow layer is only moderately or weakly stable.
-Expert avalanche knowledge is absolutely required.
-You must avoid the indicated steep slopes and highly exposed sections.
+On most steepslopes the snow layer is only moderately or weakly stable.
+Expertavalanche knowledge is required.
+You must avoid the indicated steepslopes and highly exposed sections.

-Numerous huge or very large-sized natural avalanches are expected also in moderately steep terrain at any time.
+5 (EXTREMELY HIGH) Numerous huge or very large-sized natural avalanches are expected also in moderately steep terrain.
 Safe skiing is not possible anymore, not even in the marked ski area.
 The snowpack is poorly bonded and largely unstable.
-Don't go ski mountaineering at all!
+Don‘t go ski mountaineering at all!

 Always check the current avalanche danger level before setting out on a ski tour!
 A daily updated avalanche report is available (in the winter months) on the official website of Tirol's avalanche warning service www.lawine.tirol.gv.at

 - The right tour planning and schedule: start the tour early enough and return before dark.
 In spring you should be back at the hut for lunch (avalanche danger).

 - Short breaks in-between are necessary to maintain concentration and stamina

 - Keep dogs always on a leash

 - Don't throw away things and don't feed wild animals